 The course, offered in Beginner, Intermediate and Advanced Levels, see guests working in groups to create a group identity, go on personal missions, take part in games such as Zumba, futsal and telematch and be involved in more critical sessions in the jungle that require confidence and bravery, either individually or as a group.

 Apart from the above in-house leadership training, coaching and team building, Sumiran Eco Camp also rents out training facilities and is also suitable for rest and recreational activities.
 Within its property are three jungle trails that measure 1.6km, 2.4km and 3.8km long as well as Sarawak’s longest double zip-line at 161 metres in length and which is sited on a hill.
 A number of trainers are OSHA (Occupational Safety and Health Administration)-certified and the camp meets the safety standards of Construction Industry Development Board Malaysia.

 Sumiran Eco Camp, located about 6km from the satellite town of Mudajaya City (MJC), that sits on a land size of 22.85 acres, with 19.5 acres fully developed, is the only eco-camp in Sarawak.
 Green initiatives taken include rainwater harvesting and water recycling.
 Its man-made pool utilised for water activities is filled with water channelled from the Sarawak River that borders the land.
 Also, no chemical is used within the solar-powered property, leaving as small a carbon footprint as possible.

-Note: An edited version of this article [Simplicity at its best] was published on 2nd October, 2015, in the now-defunct The Malay Mail.
+Note: An edited version of this article [Simplicity at its best] was published on 2nd October, 2015, in The Malay Mail.